I Want a Gal Gamer to Praise Me: Characters

+Raito's tomboyish childhood friend who seeks Raito's affection.

 Media

 Manga

 Written and illustrated by Geshumaro, I Want a Gal Gamer to Praise Me initially began serialization on the author's Twitter account on December 16, 2020.
 It was later acquired by Kadokawa Shoten who began serializing it on their Comic Newtype website on November 19, 2021.
 Its chapters have been collected into five tankōbon volumes as of June 2025.

 During their panel at New York Comic Con 2023, Yen Press announced that they licensed the series for English publication.